 Nationwide Violence vs. Los Angeles

-The gun crime rate in Los Angeles is considerably higher than the national average in America.
-On average, the total crime rate is 31 per one thousand residents in the city of Los Angeles, with 6 out of one thousand being violent crimes.
-It is not the highest violent crime rate of any city in the US, that ‘honor’ belongs to prestigious city of East St. Louis.
+The Gun Crime Statistics (Dangerous Weapons, PC 12020) in Los Angeles is considerably higher than the national average in America.
+On average, the total crime rate is 31 per thousand residents in the city of Los Angeles, with 6 out of one thousand being violent crimes.
+It is not the highest violent crime rate of any city in the US, that ‘honor’ belongs to the prestigious city of East St. Louis.

 The chance of becoming a victim of any firearm crime (violent or property) in Los Angeles is 1 in 33.
 Based on FBI crime data, Los Angeles is not one of the safest communities in America or even in the state of California.
 Relative to California, Los Angeles has a crime rate that is higher than 75% of the state’s cities and towns of all sizes.